Office of the Dean

 Executive Director: Jane McManus, M.S.

-The Center for Sports Media redefines how students are trained in media, communications, sports business, enginging with the sports community, and producing groundbreaking content through University channels and partnerships with major media outlets.
+The Center for Sports Media redefines how students are trained in media, communications, sports business, engaging with the sports community, and producing groundbreaking content through University channels and partnerships with major media outlets.

-Established in Fall 2021, the Center for Sports Media within the College of Communication and the Arts provides an interdisciplinary foundation for academic training and theory with practical experience pertinent to excellence in the Sports Media discipline.
+Established in Fall 2021, the Center for Sports Media provides an interdisciplinary foundation for academic training and theory with practical experience pertinent to excellence in the Sports Media discipline.

 For specific questions regarding the center, please contact Jane McManus via email at firstname.lastname@example.org, or by phone at (973) 275-4871.